Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

-Observe that Expression~(\ref{equ:CCMSP-2 not equal-solution 2}) can be treated as a weighted version of $\sum_{i=1}^k \delta_i(x)$, and it is impossible to decide whether Expression~(\ref{equ:CCMSP-2 not equal-solution 2}) is greater than 0.
-Additionally, the relationship among the values of expected processing time $a$, variance $d$ and covariance $c$ are unrestricted.
-Consequently, it is also impossible to decide whether or not $l'_0(x) > l'_1(x)$ holds. \end{proof}
+Observe that Expression~(\ref{equ:CCMSP-2 not equal solution 2}) can be treated as a weighted version of $\sum_{i=1}^k \delta_i(x)$, and it is impossible to decide whether Expression~(\ref{equ:CCMSP-2 not equal solution 2}) is greater than 0.
+Additionally, the relationship among the values of expected processing time $a$, variance $d$ and covariance $c$ are unrestricted, and we cannot derive that $l'_0(x) < l'_1(x)$ even if Expression~(\ref{equ:CCMSP-2 not equal solution 2}) is less than 0.
+As a result, it is also impossible to determine whether $l'_0(x) > l'_1(x)$ holds. \end{proof}

-For ease of analysis, we set an extra constraint on the values of expected processing time $a$, variance $d$ and covariance $c$ considered in the instances of CCMSP-2:
+For ease of analysis, we consider two simplified variants of CCMSP-2, called CCMSP-$2^+$ and CCMSP-$2^-$, where CCMSP-$2^+$ and CCMSP-$2^-$ consider the extra constraints on the values of expected processing time $a$, variance $d$ and covariance $c$ given in Inequality~(\ref{equ:CCMSP-2^+}) and~(\ref{equ:CCMSP-2^-}), respectively.